-We have far fewer den exit dates for SE radio-collared grizzly bears (n = 28), and a majority of emergence data is from female grizzly bears (82%).
-Exit dates for female SE grizzly bears ranged from the third week of March to the second week of May (median of $3^{rd}$ week in April) (Fig. 9).
-Exit dates for females are similar to those of females in the Cabinet Mountains and Yaak drainage (Kasworm et al. 2019).
-In general, Cabinet and Yaak female grizzly bears typically exit dens in a similar pattern to female bears in the SE.
+We have fewer den exit dates for SE radio-collared grizzly bears (n = 65), and a majority of emergence data is from female grizzly bears (72%).
+Exit dates for female SE grizzly bears ranged from the third week of March to the third week of May (median of 4th week in April) (Fig. 11).
+Exit dates for SE females are typically 1 week later than that of females in the Cabinet Mountains and Yaak drainage (Kasworm et al. 2021).
+Females with cubs exit dens much later than adult females without cubs, with all females with cubs remaining in dens until April 15 (Fig. 12).
+In fact, 85% of female SE grizzly bears are still in their dens on April 15; less than half (44%) of males are still in dens on that same date (Fig. 13).

-Figure 9.
-Month and week of den exit for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 2013-2018.
+Figure 11.
+Month and week of den exit for male and female radio-collared grizzly bears in the Selkirk Ecosystem, 2013-2020.